What is Acala Network? The DeFi Hub of Polkadot

 Honzon-The Stablecoin Protocol

-In other words, Honzon Protocol is a dynamic system of Collateralized Debt Positions (CDPs), on-chain governance, and incentivized key actors.
-The protocol is available on Acala’s main DApp, Acala Mandala, and Polkadot UI.
+In other words, Honzon Protocol was a dynamic system of Collateralized Debt Positions (CDPs), on-chain governance, and incentivized key actors.
+The protocol was available on Acala’s main DApp, Acala Mandala, and Polkadot UI.

 Homa- The Tokenized Staking Liquidity Protocol